 Allowing an individual with dementia to continue living in their own home is beneficial as it allows them to maintain a comparatively independent lifestyle within the comfort and security of familiar surroundings.
 However, for the family and friends of someone living with dementia, providing appropriate care themselves whenever it is needed can be physically, mentally and emotionally challenging.
 With no formal training of caring for a person with dementia, a partner, family member or friend who adopts the role of primary carer may be subjected to levels of stress which can be harmful to their own health.

 Unlike live-in care, residence in a care home may diminish the freedom and independence of the person in care and can be somewhat ‘institutionalised’.
-If seeking a care home for a loved one with dementia is your preferred option, it should be noted that is a wide diversity of care homes to choose from some of which may offer higher standards of care and living conditions than others.
-As with choosing a live-in carer (above) when considering care homes it is essential to select from those which are well-established, reputable and officially accredited.
+If seeking a care home for a loved one with dementia is your preferred option, it should be noted that there is a wide diversity of care homes to choose from some of which may offer higher standards of care and living conditions than others.

-In addition to the everyday support and assistance and comfortable, secure living accommodation provided by a care home, a nursing home provides on-site medical care.
-Generally this means that a qualified nurse is present and on-duty 24 hours a day and this can be beneficial for people in the later stages of dementia who may require continuing medical care.
+In addition to the everyday support and assistance and comfortable, secure living accommodation provided by a care home, a nursing home provides on-site nursing care.
+This means that a qualified nurse is present and on-duty 24 hours a day, and this can be beneficial for people in the later stages of dementia who may require continuing nursing care.

 In all other respects, the experience of a person with dementia living in a nursing home will be comparable to that of living in a care home and the same recommendations apply when selecting the best nursing home for your loved one.

 A report commissioned by the Alzheimer’s Society (‘Counting the cost: Caring for people with dementia on hospital wards’) which examined the impact of dementia care upon NHS hospitals throughout the UK found that people with dementia occupy up to a quarter of all available hospital beds at any given time.